Committee Member Biographies

 Sean Moulton is the Open Government Program Manager at POGO and oversees the effort to develop a “blueprint” the next president can use to build a more open and accountable administration.
 Before joining POGO, Mr. Moulton worked for over a decade on transparency and government accountability issues, with special attention to freedom of information issues, spending transparency, and environmental right-to-know policies.
 He has authored reports, testified before Congress, submitted comments on proposed regulations, and helped launch public disclosure websites.
 He has spoken on open government issues extensively with the media, having appeared on C-SPAN, NPR, ABC, and NBC and being quoted in The New York Times, The Washington Post, and other major news publications.
 Mr. Moulton led the Center for Effective Government’s open government work for 13 years.
 He has also worked at Friends of the Earth, the U.S. Environmental Protection Agency, and the Council on Economic Priorities.
 In 2011 Mr. Moulton was inducted into the National Freedom of Information Act Hall of Fame.
 He holds a Master of Public Policy degree from the University of Maryland and a Bachelor of Arts in Economics and English from Albright College

-Logan Perel serves as Intelligence Counsel for the Office of the General Counsel at the Department of Homeland Security.
-In this capacity, Mr. Perel provides legal advice and counsel regarding the Department’s Information Safeguarding efforts, including Freedom of Information Act and Privacy Act requests related to the Department’s intelligence activities.
-Mr. Perel also provides dedicated legal support to the Department's Intelligence Enterprise, Security, and Counterintelligence programs.
-Mr. Perel previously served as Assistant Counsel to the Inspector General at the Department of Homeland Security, where he worked on Freedom of Information Act and Privacy Act litigation matters.
+Logan Perel serves as an Attorney Advisor with the Office of the Chief Counsel (Foreign Assets Control) at the Department of the Treasury.
+In this capacity, Mr. Perel is responsible for advising the Office of Foreign Assets Control with respect to the implementation, interpretation, and enforcement of economic sanctions programs administered by the Department.
+Mr. Perel previously served as Intelligence Counsel for the Office of the General Counsel at the Department of Homeland Security where he provided legal advice and counsel regarding the Department's Intelligence Enterprise and Information Safeguarding efforts, including Freedom of Information Act and Privacy Act requests related to the Department's intelligence activities.
+Mr. Perel also previously served as Assistant Counsel to the Inspector General at the Department of Homeland Security, where he worked on Freedom of Information Act and Privacy Act litigation matters.
 Mr. Perel earned his J.D.,cum laude, and his National Security Law LL.M., with distinction, at Georgetown University and his B.A., cum laude, in Political Science at the University of Florida.
 Mr. Perel is a Certified International Privacy Professional/Government and a member of the Florida and District of Columbia Bars.